The holiest month on the Islamic calendar, Ramadan begins this year on Sunday, May 5 and continues for 30 days until Tuesday, June 4, 2019.

 States, most communities follow the decision of the Islamic

-Society of North America for the highly-anticipated start of Ramadan each year.
+Society of North America for the highly-anticipated start of Ramadan.

-tradition that has become a beloved symbol of Ramadan.
+tradition that is a symbol of Ramadan worldwide.

 Just up ahead, discover more about Ramadan traditions and prayers, along with a cache of popular Ramadan recipes.

-Also learn more about the sacrifices, strength and joy felt at Ramadan - a month-long testimony to faith observed by the planet's more than one billion Muslims who each year celebrate Ramadan around the world...
+Also learn more about the sacrifices, strength and joy of Ramadan - a month-long testimony to faith observed by the planet's more than one billion Muslims who each year celebrate Ramadan around the world...